-The Third Layer: Surface – Acknowledgement
+The Outer Layer: Surface

-Or it could be emotional support through encouragement, feedback and constructive criticism.
+Or it could be emotional support through encouragement, feedback, and constructive criticism.
 It could also be affiliation, where you have mutual companions or buddies sharing the same goal or burden with you.

 This is generally what you see on the surface when you look at other people.
 You see the external acknowledgement, respect, and recognition they’re getting.

-The Innermost Layer: Core – Purpose
+The Innermost Layer: Core

-Next up is gaining Forward Movement.
+Next up is gaining forward movement.
 In short, this means to just keep moving.
 Like a snowball, motivation from having progress creates momentum.
 So to keep this up, you have to keep moving.